Leonardo da Vinci and the mystery school teachings

 FAQs on Leonardo da Vinci and the Mystery Schools

-Did Leonardo da Vinci belong to a mystery school?
+Was Leonardo part of a mystery school?

 What is sacred geometry in Leonardo’s art?